10 Fun Areas of Opportunity in Design and the Creative Arts

 Motion graphics are everywhere.
 They're used to bring stories to life and to enhance the overall impact of video games, films, and other forms of multimedia entertainment or communication.
 Canada's digital media industry alone is worth about $22 billion.**** And that means skilled animators and multimedia and special effects designers are needed by many companies.
-Average salaries tend to be around $45,000 to $48,000.†
+Average salaries tend to be around $40,000.†

 10. Fashion Design

-Professional Photographers in Canada, website last visited on October 7, 2014.
+Professional Photographers of Canada, website last visited on August 24, 2016.

 The Canadian Academy of Recording Arts and Sciences, website last visited on August 24, 2016.